 - Use facilities licenced by EPA Victoria to treat and dispose of contaminated soil or re-use fill according to approved guidelines.

-For more information on how we manage contaminated soil see Soil Management.
+Read more on our Soil Management for more information on how we manage contaminated soil.

 Local and construction traffic

 There are extensive requirements to ensure road works and detours are well planned and executed.
 There will be changes on some roads, detours and a lot of trucks travelling around the precinct areas.

 To keep freight moving, we will maintain 24/7 access to the port and keep Footscray Road open and running as smoothly as possible.

 We will keep traffic moving by:

 - Keeping you informed of planned disruptions on our travel map

 - Developing and following plans for how vehicles, cyclists and pedestrians move around work areas, public transport, speed limits, safety and property access